 Read the file at ./data/notes.txt

-Summarise the key points and write the result to ./output/summary.md
+Summarize the key points and write the result to ./output/summary.md

 >>